chrburris/Math_Bio_Modeling/Final_Project/README.md

 ## Project Outline
 The goal of this assignment was to reproduce the findings of an article related to mathematical modeling (continuous ODE model) pertaining to cellular biology.
 In addition, we were expected to add to the existing model, justify the validity of this extension, and test our resulting model.

 This work was in collaboration with Melody Walker at VT.
 The link to the original paper we analysed is [here](http://jvi.asm.org/content/85/11/5565.full.pdf+html).
+You can find the presentation we gave for this project under *bio-final-presentation.pdf*.

 ## Original Article
 ### *Vaccination Alters the Balance between Protective Immunity, Exhaustion, Escape, and Death in Chronic Infections*